EdisonLeeeee/GreatX/README.md

 # ❓ What is Reliability on Graphs?
 ![threats](./imgs/threats.png)

-It means reliability/robustness against the following threats:
+It refers to robustness against the following threats:
 + Inherent noise
 + Distribution Shift
 + Adversarial Attacks